DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 Few important notes here.

 1)	Handle this as an actual daemon; keep it going as long as some runs are still working.
 Otherwise, if you interrupt it during some runs, you need to kill any lingering processes (innovus, lec, TI_init.\*.sh, TI_wrapper.\*.sh), and also cleanup the related work directories manually.
+For the latter, this means to identify all the corresponding subfolders in the `data/*/*/*/work` folders for all teams and all benchmarks that the daemon had been working on at the time of interrupting.

 2)	When seeking to push more runs into the download folders, it's better to first pause (Ctrl Z) or stop (Ctrl C) the daemon, then arrange the new data, and finally continue/restart the daemon.
 	Either way (pausing or stopping the daemon), it's best to do so only once the daemon has finished all ongoing runs.